statonjr/twilio-restfest/README.md

 # twilio-restfest

-An integration that allows creation and updating of tickets using Twilio (via text and voice entry) and notifies users of updates to a ticket using either method.
+An integration that allows creation of tickets using Twilio (via text and voice entry) and notifies users of updates to a ticket using either method.

 ## Specification

-Voice/SMS number: +1 864-438-5266
+Text to +1 864-438-5266.
+The body of the text will be the description of the ticket.

 # TODO:

-- Set up remote Git repository
 - Set up continuous integration jobs